sxa/website-v2/content/blog/slsabuild3-temurin/index.md

 [MacStadium's Orka](https://www.macstadium.com/orka) which allows us to dynamically spin up virtual machines for each build run to give us a comparable level of isolation.

-For other Operating Systems that we build on - Windows, AIX and Solaris - we are not currently set up to do something equivalent which is why we are not claiming SLSA build level 3 for those builds.
+For other operating systems that we build on - Windows, AIX and Solaris - we are not currently set up to do something equivalent which is why we are not claiming SLSA build level 3 for those builds.